304 North Cardinal St.

 Growing your own strawberries at home is rewarding, but you need to make sure you grow them properly to enjoy the benefits.
 Chandler strawberry plants will grow in warm weather conditions.
 They will grow great in the West Coast states as well as the southwest and southeast region of the United States.
 They don’t do well in cold conditions, so make sure you only plant them outside after the seasonal frosts have stopped.

-The strawberry plants have shallow roots (about 6″ deep) and do not need much soil to grow.
+The strawberry plants have shallow roots (about 6″ deep) and do not need much soil or space to grow.
 The preferred soil pH is slightly acidic (about 6 on the pH scale) and you will normally not have to do extensive watering unless you are living in a particularly dry season or climate.

 Chandler strawberry plants are susceptible to root rot and must be planted in well-drained soil to be healthy.
 It is also a good idea to plant your strawberry plant far ahead of harvest.
 What this means is that if the strawberries will bloom in June, you should plant the plant in December (assuming a warm climate without frozen soil).
 This gives the strawberries time to grow larger.